bitcoin/bitcoin/doc/build-osx.md

-# macOS Build Instructions and Notes
+# MacOS Build Guide and Notes

 The commands in this guide should be executed in a Terminal application.
 The built-in one is located in